24adamcho/sudden-flash-card-event/docs/design.md

 ##### Desktop App
 The desktop app is used to interact with the clock daemon in a user-friendly way.
 Some of the interractions it can perform are:
-    -Stop the whole program
+- Stop the whole program
-    -Refresh the flash card pack list
+- Refresh the flash card pack list
-    -Update the daemon with a new flash card pack file -Open file directory to configuration files
+- Update the daemon with a new flash card pack file
+- Open file directory to configuration files
-    -Snooze the daemon for a period of time
+- Snooze the daemon for a period of time

 ##### Clock Daemon
 ```mermaid